NikitaVert/Bellabeat-project/Analysis.md

 <img width="1019" alt="image" src="https://github.com/user-attachments/assets/5bbe10da-0b37-40fa-a414-86b5ae577698">

 The line crossing the bars represents the average value of steps.
 The graph shows that the most active hours of the day are from 08:00 to 20:00.
 During this 12-hour period, users accumulated the most steps.
+The total number of number of steps taken per day on average is about 6,864.

 ### Tableau